Collard Green Tacos with Tomatillo Salsa & Creme Fraiche

 Not only are they super tasty, collards are off-the-charts nutritious, right up there with kale and other dark leafy cousins.
 The tomatillo salsa also adds a nourishing punch and takes just a few minutes to make in a food processor.

-If collards are a stretch for your crew, try another sauteed vegetable, or stick to more traditional fixings, just don’t skip out on the fresh salsa.
+If collards are a stretch for your crew, try another vegetable, such as broccoli, spinach, or kale , or stick to more traditional fixings (just don’t skip out on the fresh salsa).
 My own kids stared down this vibrant green taco buffet with quizzical looks, but ultimately ventured forth and gave this new take on the taco an across the board “thumbs up.”

 NOTE: If you live in or near San Francisco, or have plans to visit, it’s well worth checking out the schedule of classes and events offered at 18 Reasons.